February 7, 2011

 In 1900, 25% of women 16 years old and older lived in cities of 50,000 people or more.
 In terms of employment, however, agricultural employment for both sexes was less than you might think.
 Already in 1900, even though the number of married women working was still very low, the occupations that most people held were already removed from the basic necessity of producing food.
 In 1900, among those 16 and older, 34% of all employment was in the agricultural sector; 38% of the employment for men and 16% of the employment of women.
 Outside of agriculture the biggest employment category for men was manufacturing and mechanical pursuits, employing 25% of men; and for women was domestic and personal service, employing 40% of the women who were working.

 It is not accurate to say that in 1900 almost everyone still worked on the farm and that is why the domestic sphere of women was still valued.
-The cultural ethic of protecting the feminine sphere of the family from the intrusion of paid work was still very strong even when 2/3rds of the workforce was no longer on the farm.
+The cultural ethic of protecting the feminine sphere of the family from the intrusion of paid work was still very strong even when two thirds of the workforce was no longer on the farm.

 Posted by Laura Wood in Uncategorized